Boeing 737 MAX: Structural and other changes

 In addition to the Speed Trim System (STS), the automatic stabilizer control system has been enhanced to include MCAS.
 Compared to STS, MCAS has greater authority and cannot be disengaged with the aft and forward column cutout switches.
 The center console stabilizer-trim cutout switches have been re-wired.
 Unlike previous versions of the 737, the automatic stabilizer trim control functions cannot be turned off while retaining electric trim switches functionality.

 MCAS was deemed necessary by Boeing to meet its internal objective of minimizing training requirements for pilots already qualified on the 737NG.
-MCAS was to automatically mitigate the pitch-up tendency of the new flight geometry due to the engines being located further forward and higher than on previous 737 models.
+MCAS was to automatically mitigate the pitch-up tendency of the new flight geometry due to the engines being located farther forward and higher than on previous 737 models.
 During a reassessment of the aircraft in February 2020, both FAA and EASA determined that the stability and stall characteristics of the plane would have been acceptable with or without MCAS.

 As a production standard, the 737 MAX features the Boeing Sky Interior with overhead bins and LED lighting based on the Boeing 787's interior.